undergrad-partner-school

 Overall, Johns Hopkins University's outstanding academic reputation, commitment to research, and vibrant campus life make it an institution that attracts talented students from all around the world.
 Through its continued dedication to excellence, it continues to shape the future of various fields and maintain its status as one of the preeminent universities in the world.

-Located in Baltimore, MD and set in an urban environment, Johns Hopkins University is a private four-year college.
-This academic institution uses a 4-1-4 calendar.
-Given an acceptance rate of merely 6%, admissions is consider very competative.
+Johns Hopkins University is a private four-year college located in Baltimore, MD and set in an urban environment.
+This school follows a semester-based calendar.
+The selection process is very rigorous, with an acceptance rate of only 6%.
 The freshman retention rate at Johns Hopkins University is 98.09% and the six-year graduation rate is 94%.

 Quick Facts